-How to Play: Connect the natural gas well to the city gate to add mercaptan (which smells like rotten eggs) to the gas before it reaches the house.
-Tap red boxes to lay down natural gas pipes.
-Tap blue boxes to clear forests.
-You have a budget to build the pipe lines with.
-Make sure you try to use the most cost efficient path.
+How to Play: Connect the natural gas well to the city gate to add mercaptan (which smells like rotten eggs) to the gas before it reaches the house!
+Tap the red boxes to lay down natural gas pipes.

 Hint: There are three levels.
 You must go to the city gate building before going to the home.
 Then "test the grid" to see if you were successful.